 3. Protocol Translation and Connectivity

 An SBC can help bridge the gap between multiple VoIP connections on different service provider networks.
-If your business is not only using a trunking solution, but also general SIP-based or even legacy PSTN systems, an SBC can provide protocol translation.
-In fact, SBCs can even act as a SIP to WebRTC gateway.
+If your business is not only using a trunking service, but also general SIP-based or even legacy PSTN systems, an SBC can provide protocol translation.
+In fact, it can even act as a SIP to WebRTC gateway.

 These allow for Network Address Translator (NAT) transversal and Ipv4 to Ipv6 conversions.
 NAT transversal is critical for peer-to-peer file sharing and voice since it establishes a tunnel between two devices through the network layer.
 NATs are designed to help networks overcome a limited number of IP version 4 private addresses.
 Modern session initiation protocol connections have a tendency to ignore NATs, and as a result, the SBC is needed to create the connection.